Feat-FeAR/GATTACA/README.md

 GATTACA assumes data to be already background-subtracted, log2-transformed, and interarray-normalized.
 To this purpose, use the platform-specific <i>*_to_Expression.R</i> script.

+The available docker containers live [here on Docker Hub](https://hub.docker.com/repository/docker/mrhedmad/gattaca#).

-> Disclaimer: These instructions are given with a unix-like environment in mind.
+> **Disclaimer**: These instructions are given with a unix-like environment in mind.
 The program was developed and tested in an Ubuntu installation.
 See issue #3.

 ## Installation